oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

     client-secret: <client-secret>
 ```

 Replace the placeholders with the values from the previous `auth0 apps create` command output.
-Add `application.yml` to the `..gitignore` file so the credentials are not pushed to the repository.
+Add the root `application.yml` to the `.gitignore` file so the credentials are not pushed to the repository.

 The Okta Spring Boot Starter will detect the presence of the properties above and auto-configure the Spring Security filter chain for OpenID Connect authentication.
 The configuration also enables security and web logs for analyzing the authentication flow.